 Bernie believes in middle-ground legislation.
-As such, he understands that Americans in rural areas have a very different view towards guns as do those who live in densely populated urban environments.
+As such, he understands that Americans in rural areas have a very different view towards guns than those who live in densely populated urban environments.
 Bernie believes in a solution which promotes gun rights for those who wish to possess them while also ensuring their safe and secure use so that they cannot be used to harm fellow human beings.

 To what extent does Bernie believe that gun regulation should be a federal issue?

-Bernie has voted in favor of a nationwide ban on assault weapons, a nationwide ban on high-capacity magazines of over ten rounds, and nationwide expanded background checks that address unsafe loopholes.
+Bernie has voted in favor of a nationwide ban on military-style assault weapons, a nationwide ban on high-capacity magazines of over ten rounds, and nationwide expanded background checks that address unsafe loopholes.

 Bernie believes assault weapons, as well as magazines holding more than ten bullets, should be banned nationwide.
 Why?

 In a recent speech, Bernie explained that, in his view, assault weapons should be categorically banned:

 When a standard gunstock is replaced with a bump stock, a semiautomatic firearm can fire more quickly.
 The Route 91 Harvest Music Festival shooter used a bump stock.
 This tragic mass shooting resulted in fifty-eight deaths and hundreds of injuries.